OpenWebconcept/plugin-owc-openpdd-sanitizer/README.md

 Sanitize your [OpenPDD](https://github.com/OpenWebconcept/openpdd) for security.

-This plugin does:
+**This plugin does:**

 - Enforces a strict CSP policy
+- Upgrades jQuery and jQuery UI to their latest versions
 - Adds a CSP header to /wp-admin/admin-ajax.php
-- De-registers jQuery migrate and upgrades jQuery / jQuery UI to their latest versions
-- Adds SRI attributes and cross-origin on the jQuery / jQuery UI cdn scripts
+- Adds SRI and cross-origin attributes to the jQuery and jQuery UI cdn scripts
+- De-registers jQuery migrate

-This plugin does not:
+**This plugin does not:**

-- Add CSP headers to every asset on your site (you should take care of this)
+- Add CSP headers to every asset on your site

-## 🚨 In progress

-This repository is being developed and is not ready for production.

 ## Environment variables